Default schema¶

 Validation errors¶

-must be set to an object that has a single method, validate
+must be set to an object that has a single method, validate, which returns a

 Let’s look at an example.